uptonking/note4yaoo/lib-collab-common-examples-saas-apps.md

 - cryptpad /AGPLv3/202301/js
   - https://github.com/xwiki-labs/cryptpad
   - https://cryptpad.org/
   - CryptPad is a collaboration suite that is end-to-end-encrypted and open-source.
+  - 依赖 onlyoffice
   - It is built to enable collaboration, synchronizing changes to documents in real time.
   - Because all data is encrypted, the service and its administrators have no way of seeing the content being edited and stored.
   - https://github.com/xwiki-labs/chainpad-server